back to top

 The “Cargo” Loophole: Navigating Australian Legality

 The primary driver of the modular boom is Australia’s stringent regulatory landscape.
 Under Australian Vehicle Standards, a “permanently fixed” camper fitout requires certification by a VASS engineer.
+For modular campervan owners, knowing the distinction between ‘cargo’ and ‘modification’ is crucial.

 By maintaining a “removable” status, modular users can often bypass the “permanency test” applied by the Department of Infrastructure.
 If the fitout is treated as a load rather than a modification, the vehicle remains registered as a commercial van.
 However, Victorian users in areas like Pakenham are reminded that any mains-voltage (240V) electrical or fixed gas systems still require professional certification regardless of the “removable” status of the furniture.
+Remember, the regulatory environment is especially relevant for modular campervan conversions.

 The Future: Flexible Assets

 As we move through 2026, the RV market is trending toward electrification and smart monitoring .
 With upcoming modular platforms the ability to “hot-swap” van interiors for different uses is becoming the new standard for the modern nomad .
+Ultimately, the modular campervan concept exemplifies asset flexibility for Australians.

 Modular architecture has turned the campervan from a permanent commitment into a flexible asset-allowing Australians to build their “Architecture of Autonomy” without ever losing the utility of the vehicle itself.
+The modular campervan trend is shaping the future of travel and adventure.

 What are your thoughts?